saurya/flexible-jekyll/_posts/2020-06-03-overflowing-pocket.markdown

 Part of it though is also the sheer overwhelm of information.
 There are pieces of the world that I don't want to lose and so I hide them away in Pocket and wait to one day be completely isolated from the seething mass of *Content* that the internet has become so I can consume in peace.
 My information diet is for a bulk, when maybe I should be cutting a bit more instead.
 Filtering out large swaths of information that are stored in my mind and are fed to me regularly that don't serve me very well - Simpsons quotes for example (jk, I will never let those go).

 I've started to spend a lot more time pruning what I read.
 I have things like Pocket, but also my own writing, and I now have a folder called 'Compost' - which isn't garbage.
-It is stuff that has some interesting elements that need to be purified recombined with the right amount of sunlight, but I don't have an idea yet on how to do that.
-I let compost sit for some time and rotate through it occasionally, and pick out one or two elements to write about.
+It is stuff that has some interesting elements that need to be purified and recombined with the right amount of sunlight, but I don't have an idea yet on how to do that.
+I let compost sit for some time and rotate through it occasionally.
+I pick out one or two elements to write about.
 The important bit is not to stress myself out about the size of the compost - it's not a todo list.
 It is a heap of stuff that sometimes ripens to the point where it is usable.
 You just can't [Pocket-mulch](https://frinkiac.com/caption/S12E04/523815).